garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 library(ggplot2)
 {% endhighlight %}

-and we load the paths where the training and test data are.
+and we load the paths where the training and test data are: {: style="text-align: justify"}

 {% highlight r %}
 #Folders